tomheaton/mcjty-website/www/docs/1.20.4_neo/ep1.md

 ## Basic Project Setup

-To start your own mod the easiest way is to download the latest NeoForge MDK from [the NeoForge site](https://neoforged.net/) and extract it to some temporary folder.
+To start your own mod the easiest way is to download the latest NeoForge MDK from the [NeoForge](https://neoforged.net/) site and extract it to some temporary folder.
 Then make a new directory for your own mod and copy over the following files from the MDK:

-* The `gradle` folder
+- The `gradle` folder
-* The `src` folder
+- The `src` folder
-* `gradlew.bat` and `gradlew`
+- `gradlew.bat` and `gradlew`
-* `settings.gradle`, `build.gradle`, and `gradle.properties`
+- `settings.gradle`, `build.gradle`, and `gradle.properties`
-* `.gitignore`
+- `.gitignore`

 Then open `build.gradle` in your IDE (IntelliJ for example) as a project(!).
 Make sure to set the Java to JDK 17!

-You probably want to change your modid.
+You probably want to change your `modid`.
 This should be a lowercase identifier containing only characters, digits and possibly an underscore.
-These are the places where you have to change the modid:
+These are the places where you have to change the `modid`:

-* `gradle.properties`
+- `gradle.properties`
-* The main mod file.
+- The main mod file.
 In the MDK that's called 'ExampleMod' but you can rename it to a better name.
 Also, probably rename the package

 ## gradle.properties